domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Pursue hobbies according to your heroes -- there's a good reason you are interested in them as people.

 Success is relative to happiness.

+Never boast -- you will eat your words.